Rod Serling

-Rodman Edward Serling (December 25, 1924 – June 28, 1975) was an American screenwriter and television producer best known for his live television dramas of the 1950s and his anthology television series The Twilight Zone.
+Rodman Edward Serling (December 25, 1924 – June 28, 1975) was an American screenwriter and television producer, widely known for his live television dramas of the 1950s and his anthology television series The Twilight Zone.
 Serling was active in politics, both on and off the screen, and helped form television industry standards.
 He was known as the "angry young man" of Hollywood, clashing with television executives and sponsors over a wide range of issues, including censorship, racism, and war.
+He was nominated for nine Primetime Emmy Awards, winning six times.

 Early life

 Serling was born on December 25, 1924, in Syracuse, New York, to a Jewish family.
 He was the second of two sons born to Esther (née Cooper, 1893–1958), a homemaker, and Samuel Lawrence Serling (1892–1945).
 Serling's father had worked as a secretary and amateur inventor before his children were born but took on his father-in-law's profession as a grocer to earn a steady income.
 Sam Serling later became a butcher after the Great Depression forced the store to close.
 Rod had an older brother, novelist and aviation writer Robert J. Serling.

 Serling spent most of his youth 70 mi south of Syracuse in Binghamton, New York, after his family moved there in 1926.
 His parents encouraged his talents as a performer.
-Sam Serling built a small stage in the basement, where Rod often put on plays (with or without neighborhood children).
+Sam Serling built a small stage in the basement, where Rod often put on plays, with or without neighborhood children.

 His older brother, writer Robert, recalled that, at the age of six or seven, Rod entertained himself for hours by acting out dialogue from pulp magazines or movies he had seen.
 Rod would often ask questions without waiting for their answers.
 On an hour trip from Binghamton to Syracuse, the rest of the family remained silent to see if Rod would notice their lack of participation.
 He did not, and he talked nonstop through the entire car ride.

 In elementary school, Serling was seen as the class clown and dismissed by many of his teachers as a lost cause.
 His seventh-grade English teacher, Helen Foley, encouraged him to enter the school's public speaking extracurriculars.
 He joined the debate team and was a speaker at his high school graduation.
 He began writing for the school newspaper, in which, according to the journalist Gordon Sander, he "established a reputation as a social activist".